theboyarintsev/CTMACD-AO-tradingview/README.md

 ### Simple conservative

-You are looking for the green crossover point of MACD in the negative zone and are waiting for confirmation from the AO.
-When the AO turns in the positive direction (forms plus a sign on the axis), we enter a trade.
+You are looking for the Greennish crossover point of CTMACD in the minus zone and are waiting for confirmation from the AO.
+When the AO turns in the plus trend (forms plus a sign on the axis), we enter a trade.

 The closest point to exit the trade will be highlighted in yellow.
 The example below illustrates this situation.

 ![Normal mode](doc/img/normal.png)

 To the left of a successful transaction, you can draw attention to a failed one.
-In this case, you should always pay attention to the angle at which the blue MACD line approaches the axis.
+In this case, you should always pay attention to the angle at which the blue CTMACD line approaches the axis.

 ### Risky strategy